Description of key terms used in Land Transaction Tax (LTT) statistics published by the Welsh Revenue Authority (WRA).

-Reliefs can be claimed on both residential and non-residential properties.
+Reliefs can be claimed on both residential and non-residential transactions.
 Reliefs reduce the amount of tax due when certain conditions are met.
-It should be noted that multiple reliefs can be applied to a single transaction and reliefs may reduce the tax due to zero (known as a full relief) or by a certain percentage or amount (known as a partial relief).
+It should be noted that multiple reliefs can be applied to a single transaction.
+Reliefs may reduce the tax due to zero (known as a full relief) or by a certain percentage or amount (known as a partial relief).

 Linked transactions cover multiple transactions between same buyers and the same sellers where they form part of a single scheme, arrangement, or series of transactions.
 These transactions may or may not occur at the same time.
 For example, this could involve purchase of a freehold and a leasehold relating to same property, as well as multiple properties being sold by the same seller and bought by the same buyer over a period of time.

 Information on which transactions are linked to which should be provided by the taxpayer on the tax return, but this is not always the case.
 Where the WRA is not provided with this information, this can affect the quality of our analysis on linked transactions within our wider data.
 In particular, this affects our reliefs analysis and therefore we exclude linked transactions here (see footnotes to charts in section 5 of the quarterly and annual statistical releases).

 For further information on linked transactions, see the published guidance on the WRA website.

 If within three years of completing a higher rates LTT transaction, the buyer sells their previous main residence, they may be eligible for a refund of the additional higher rate of LTT.
 It is required that the purchased dwelling was intended to be a replacement for their previous main residence.

 For further information on higher rates of LTT and refunds, see the published guidance on the WRA website.

 Various dates are used in WRA statistics to present data over time.